jessicazhou/empiricalswe/README.txt

+Takes an input of a list of github wiki pages to scrape with BeautifulSoup for further analysis.
-to run this script: python3 scraping.py
+To run this script: python3 scraping.py

+Python/Beautiful soup references:

 Accessing a wikipage requires login https://stackoverflow.com/questions/23102833/how-to-scrape-a-website-which-requires-login-using-python-and-beautifulsoup